-- So, watch out and resist the temptation to write your reviews on your own company.
+- So, watch out and resist the temptation to write reviews on your own company.
 They stick out like a sore thumb and you won't kid anyone.

 Look for patterns not insults

 Look for the patterns and trends in what everyone is saying and the Intelligence will reveal the good and the poorer points of your company organisation and culture.
-Human Resources teams use Competitive Intelligence and Competitor Research to keep track of who is hiring.
-And what's their pay and benefits offering?
+Human Resources teams can use Competitive Intelligence and Competitor Research to keep track of who is hiring.
+And what's their pay and benefits offering.
 Knowing this sort of information will allow your company to remain competitive in the job market.

 Competitive Intelligence techniques are also brilliant for when you are onboarding new hires.
 Assuming they are not breaking confidentiality clauses you could ask them about the rival they used to work for or see what they say about them on their CV.
 Keeping track of your competitors' recruitment activities is also an important aspect.
 HR will be able to determine new markets, new geographies, processes and technologies your competitors are getting into.
 After all, if your rival starts advertising for a new sort of engineer; they must be doing so for a reason.
-Then, it's up to the CI team to work out what they are up to
+Then, it's up to the CI team to work out what they are up to.

 2. Senior management team